yramachers/pySNemo/README.md

     utility              --- Widely useful classes and functions. cluster              --- clustering for reconstruction
-    graphtrack           --- convert raw data rings to hit candidates and produce possible paths
+    graphtrack           --- convert raw data rings to hit candidates and produce possible paths scipts               --- scripts for use of pySNemo, especially validation scripts

 Requirements